ssc-dsai/Business_Requests_Parsing/README.md

    ```
    pip install -r requirements.txt
    ```
+## Notes
+   - agreement_ingestion.py contains the code to parse agreement approvals
+   - BRD_ingestion.py contains the code to parse BRDs and generate summaries based of these BRDs
+   - utils.py contains common utility functions shared by some of files
+   - **ensure that files and folders are named properly (see images in Usage section on examples of proper structured directory)**

 ## Usage
 Make sure to set your environment variable OPENAI_API_KEY to your OpenAI API key so that the summary of each business request can be generated.